EmilyWithycombe/co2-emissions/AI_usage_statement.md

 Microsoft Copilot was used to help with the following sections of the README:
 * Suggest groupings for columns in dataset content table
 * Draft business requirements based on persona
+* Suggest hypotheses that could be tested using the dataset

 ## Notebooks
 Where AI was used to improve or fix code this information is included in the notebook, directly above the relevant code cell.